Enve Rigid Carbon Mountain Fork Install: 29″ MTB to Gravel Conversion

 The bike we selected for the 29er XC to gravel conversion is Inga’s BMC TeamElite hardtail mountain bike.
 With the addition of a BMC Agonist, the TeamElite has been a bit neglected.
 Converting it to a dedicated gravel bike fills a unique niche in her quiver, and should serve this use very well.

-We see a lot of cross bikes and gravel bikes with flat bar conversions and it really doesn’t make sense from a geometry perspective.
-Drop bar bikes are designed accounting for integrated reach of the bars as part of the equation.
-Replacing a drop bar with a flat bar and maintaining the same cockpit length and fit would mean adding a rather long stem, which is exactly the opposite of what is desired in a bike being taken off road.
+We see a lot of cross bikes and gravel bikes with flat bar conversions and it doesn’t make sense from a geometry perspective.
+Drop bar bikes are designed to account for the integrated reach of the bars as part of the equation.
+Replacing a drop bar with a flat bar and maintaining the same cockpit length and fit would mean adding a rather long stem, which is exactly the opposite of what is desired in a bike being taken off-road.

 With the Enve Mountain Fork installed, the BMC dropped a significant amount of heft, weighing in at under 22lbs.
 After riding 1x drive trains for the last few years, Inga’s finding the double front chainring to be a bit off-putting, so reducing a bit more heft with the 1x conversion was the next step.
 After a few more tweaks it’ll be time to log some miles on our local urban to dirt gravel route for a real shakedown.